Tunnelblick/Tunnelblick/README.md

 Pull Requests
 -------------

-We accept PRs for everything **except** translations and localization.
+We welcome PRs for everything **except** translations and localization.
 To help with translations and localization, please contact developers@tunnelblick.net.